Parents protest New York district’s handling of rape case

 SANBORN, N.Y.
-(AP) - A western New York high school principal is on administrative leave pending an investigation into why a student who was charged with raping a classmate last summer remained in school for a week after pleading guilty.
+(AP) - Parents in a western New York school district want a high school principal to resign after a student who was charged with raping a classmate last summer remained in school for a week after he pleaded guilty.

-Niagara Wheatfield Central School Superintendent Daniel Ljiljanich (luh-LAH-nitch) suspended Principal Michael Mann Thursday and announced an outside, independent investigation.
+The victim’s mother was among dozens of people who packed a school board meeting Wednesday to decry the Niagara Wheatfield Central School District’s handling of the case, as well as the suspension of students who walked out in protest last week.

 Nineteen-year-old Elias Dowdy pleaded guilty to third-degree rape in Niagara County Court May 23.
-The victim’s mother says she told Mann the next day but Ljiljanich said the district didn’t learn of the plea until May 30 and immediately barred Dowdy from school.
+The victim’s mother said she told Principal Michael Mann the next day.

-The victim’s mother and other parents packed a school board meeting Wednesday to decry how the case was handled, as well as the suspension of students who staged a protest last week.
+Superintendent Daniel Ljiljanich (luh-LAH-nitch) said the district didn’t learn of the plea until the afternoon of May 30 and immediately barred Dowdy from school.

 Copyright © 2019 The Washington Times, LLC.